King Biscuit Flower Hour: Archives

-In 2006, the King Biscuit tape archives were acquired by Wolfgang's Vault which began streaming concerts online and has made some available for download.
+In 2006, the remaining King Biscuit tape archives were acquired by Wolfgang's Vault which began streaming concerts online and has made some available for download.

 King Biscuit Flower Hour Records

 After founder Bob Meyrowitz sold his interest to new ownership, King Biscuit Flower Hour Records was formed in 1992 with the intention of releasing live albums from the archives.
 Licensing issues prevented the release of the most popular artists featured on the program, although dozens of recordings did see commercial release.

-D.I.R.
-Broadcasting

-D.I.R.
-Broadcasting created the syndicated radio series King Biscuit Flower Hour.